 (b) If claims have been administered from out of state, the Director may order all remaining and future claims to be administered from California or may turn them over to the Self-Insurer's Security Fund.

-(c) The Manager shall determine the adequacy of the existing security deposit to pay the insolvent, bankrupt, or defaulting self insurer's workers' compensation liabilities within 90 days of the self insurer's defaulting, and shall report his/her findings to the Director and the Self Insurer's Security Fund.
+(c) The Manager shall determine the adequacy of the existing security deposit to pay the defaulting self insurer's workers' compensation liabilities within 90 days of the Manager's determination that the self-insured has defaulted, and shall report his/her findings to the Director and the Self Insurer's Security Fund.

 (d) If it is necessary for the Director to call or cash any security deposit, a trust shall be established by the Manager to receive the funds from the deposit, except in the following situations: